Anthony Haden-Guest

 Anthony Haden-Guest (born 2 February 1937) is an English-American writer, reporter, cartoonist, art critic, poet, and socialite who lives in New York City and London.
 He is a frequent contributor to major magazines and has had several books published.

 Family

 Born in Paris, Haden-Guest is the son of Peter Haden-Guest, a United Nations diplomat who later became the 4th Baron Haden-Guest.
 His mother was Elisabeth Haden-Guest, née Louise Ruth Wolpert.
 As Haden-Guest was born before his parents' marriage, upon his father's death the peerage passed to his younger half-brother, Christopher Guest, a comedian, actor, writer, director, musician and Grammy Award-winning composer.

-A humorous blurb on the back cover of The Chronicles of Now, a book of Haden-Guest's cartoons, reads as follows:
+A blurb on the back cover of The Chronicles of Now, a book of Haden-Guest's cartoons, reads as follows:

 Boring, pompous, and a complete and utter waste of time.
 I don't know what my brother was thinking.